Testing Policy for Undergraduate Admission

 • Transfer applicants who will have earned 30 or more postsecondary credits at the time of application submission.

-*All performance majors in the Frost School must audition as part of their application process.
+*All performance majors must audition as part of their application process.

 Test Score Averages for Fall Classes 2019 - 2024